IIIZXT/IIIZXT.github.io/_pages/about.md

 3D point cloud object tracking aims to estimate the location and orientation of an object in a sequence of point clouds, which are sparse and noisy representations of 3D scenes captured by LiDAR sensors.
 To solve this problem, I have developed novel methods and techniques based on deep learning, graph neural networks, and transformer models.

-I have designed a plan for publishing several papers in top-tier conferences and journals, such as
+I have designed a plan list for publishing several papers in top-tier conferences and journals, such as
 - [ ] CVPR
 - [ ] ICCV
 - [ ] ECCV